grandrew/beautiful-jekyll/clientstart.md

 ## Machine types and specs

 Generally it is up to you to decide whether the machine is suitable for your needs.
-The only testing we currently do is checking that the node can execute a PRNG-test within a fixed amount of time which is roughly equivalent to AMD 1090T CPU core.
+The only testing we currently do is checking that the node can execute a PRNG-test within a fixed amount of time which is roughly equivalent to a single AMD 1090T CPU core.

 You can check the machine requirements for Node Owners at [Getting started for Node Owner](/nodeowner) page.

-You will get basic SSH networking with only port 22 accessible for connections to remote hosts.

 ## Registration

 You need to sign up at the [Client web interface](/client) and add some funds to your account to start using the service.

+We use bitcoin as system currency to support anonymity on both sides.
+You can buy bitcoins directly at [Coinbase](https://www.coinbase.com) which we use to handle transactions.

 ## Sending tasks